kw4rk/wayland-protocols/README.md

 ## Backward incompatible protocol changes

-While not preferred, a protocol may at any stage, especially during the testing phase, when it is located in the `staging/` directory, see backward incompatible changes.
+While not preferred, a protocol may receive backward incompatible changes at any stage (especially during the testing phase, when it is located in the `staging/` directory).

 Assuming a backward incompatible change is needed, the procedure for how to do so is the following: